Master P’s Cookery Class

 As a result of coronavirus Diapalante’s fundraising has moved online, which has given me the opportunity to participate from Senegal.
 I have decided to attempt a cookery challenge.

 In Senegal men rarely cook, the kitchen is the domain of the ladies of the house.
 To help with fundraising, I offered to step into the kitchen and cook dinner, with a little supervision.
-Please sponsor my adventure and join me in a Zoom meeting on 11th October to see how I get on and to learn how you can cook chicken yassa, a delicious Senegalese dish.
+Please support my adventure by donating to Diapalante and joining me in a Zoom meeting on 11th October.
+You will be able to see how I get on and learn how to cook chicken yassa, a delicious Senegalese dish.

 Join Diapalante on Zoom for Master P’s Cookery Class